victorrentea/live-coding/README.md

 More about me : https://www.victorrentea.ro

 Next features:
-- move all anonymous classes to separate files as public classes
 - settings page to allow users to set more static methods to import
-- Menu entry in GIt to copy to clipboard the current remote URL and Branch cname + timestamp sau commit ID
 - Split Variable
   if (employees.size() != 0) {
     averageConsultantSalary /= employees.size();